barnapb/explainable-self-adaptive-forecasting/README.md

 A novel approach for use cases where:

-- [x] accumulated local effects [which grow over time] shall not be disregarded or attributed to noise
+- [x] accumulated local effects (which grow over time) shall not be disregarded or attributed to noise
-- [x] non-stationarity is a known factor [explicitly modelled as part of the null hypothesis]
+- [x] non-stationarity is a known factor (thus explicitly required to be modelled as part of the null hypothesis)
 - [x] group-level effects shall not be lost within the overall predictive distribution
-- [x] missing data [large gaps] shall not compromise the learning of a progressive underlying process
+- [x] missing data (large gaps) shall not compromise the learning of a progressive underlying process
-- [x] the best target realisation [univariately built multi-step projection] carries a high degree of predictability
+- [x] the predictor’s best realisation shall not be compromised by the overall predictive distribution

 **Neural Forecasting**